jquery/learn.jquery.com/page/using-jquery-core/traversing.md

 The rest of the traversal methods within jQuery all deal with finding sibling selections.
 There are a few basic methods as far as the direction of traversal is concerned.
 You can find previous elements with `$.fn.prev()`, next elements with `$.fn.next()`, and both with `$.fn.siblings()`.
 There are also a few other methods that build onto these basic methods: `$.fn.nextAll()`, `$.fn.nextUntil()`, `$.fn.prevAll()` and `$.fn.prevUntil()`.

 ```
-// Selecing a next sibling of the selectors
+// Selecting a next sibling of the selectors

 // returns [ div.surrogateParent1 ]
 $("div.parent").next();

-// Selecing a prev sibling of the selectors
+// Selecting a prev sibling of the selectors

 // returns [] as No sibling exists before div.parent
 $("div.parent").prev();

-//Selecting all the next siblings of the selector
+// Selecting all the next siblings of the selector

 // returns [ div.surrogateParent1, div.surrogateParent2 ]
 $("div.parent").nextAll();